All posts

 GSC blog traffic report

-Adopting these Google Search Console reports templates through Rows enables marketers to leverage live data coming from Google Search Console within a highly effective and professionally-vetted layout.
+In this guide, we covered 4 Google Search Console report templates that you can use to track and advance your SEO strategy.
+Adopting them through Rows enables marketers to leverage live data coming from Google Search Console within spreadsheet familiarity and a professionally vetted layout.

 Looking for other effective dashboards to guide your marketing strategies?
 Discover the top 7 Google Analytics dashboards made with Rows or explore other templates for Google Ads, Facebook Ads, and more here.